snhobbs/FreeRTOS-on-Linux/README.md

 # FreeRTOS on linux

+* NOTE * Almost identical functionality is available at https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_POSIX/index.html you may want to start there.

 Demo project useful as a starting point for building an emulated application using the FreeRTOS operating system on a posix system.
 Includes the [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) and [freertos-addons](https://github.com/michaelbecker/freertos-addons/) repositories as submodules.
 The example main is the most bare bones example of two dynamically created tasks printing to screen when they're scheduled.